 (50)(49) "Reserve Capacity" means that portion of a receiving stream's loading capacity that has not been allocated to point sources or to nonpoint sources and natural background as waste load allocations or load allocations, respectively.
 The reserve capacity includes that loading capacity that has been set aside for a safety margin and is otherwise unallocated.

-(51)(50) "Resident Biological Community" means aquatic life expected to exist in a particular habitat when water quality standards for a specific ecoregion, basin, or water body are met.
+(51)(50) "Resident Biological Community" means aquatic life expected to exist in a particular habitat when water quality standards for a specific ecoregion, basin or water body are met.
 This must be established by accepted biomonitoring techniques.

-(52)(51) "Salmon" means chinook, chum, coho, sockeye, and pink salmon.
+(52)(51) "Salmon" means chinook, chum, coho, sockeye and pink salmon.

 (53)(52) "Salmon and Steelhead Spawning Use" means waters that are or could be used for salmon and steelhead spawning, egg incubation, and fry emergence.
 These uses are designated on the following subbasin maps set out at OAR 340-041-0101 to 340-041-0340: Tables 101B, and 121B, and Figures 130B, 151B, 160B, 170B, 220B, 230B, 271B, 286B, 300B, 310B, 320B, and 340B.

 (54)(53) "Salmon and Trout Rearing and Migration Use" means thermally suitable rearing habitat for salmon, steelhead, rainbow trout, and cutthroat trout as designated on subbasin maps set out at OAR 340-041-0101 to 340-041-0340: Figures 130A, 151A, 160A, 170A, 220A, 230A, 271A, 286A, 300A, 310A, 320A, and 340A.

-(55)(54) "Salmonid or Salmonids" means native salmon, trout, mountain whitefish, and char (including bull trout).
-For purposes of Oregon water quality standards, salmonid does not include brook or brown trout since they are introduced species.
+(55)(54) "Salmonid or Salmonids" means native salmon, trout, mountain whitefish and char including bull trout.
+For purposes of Oregon water quality standards, salmonid does not include brook or brown trout because they are introduced species.

 (56)(55) "Secondary Treatment" means the following depending on the context:

-(a) For "sewage wastes," secondary treatment means the minimum level of treatment mandated by EPA regulations pursuant to Public Law 92-500.
+(a) For sewage wastes, secondary treatment means the minimum level of treatment mandated by U.S. Environmental Protection Agency regulations pursuant to Public Law 92-500.

-(b) For "industrial and other waste sources," secondary treatment means control equivalent to best practicable treatment (BPT).
+(b) For industrial and other waste sources, secondary treatment means control equivalent to best practicable treatment.

 (57)(56) "Seven-Day Average Maximum Temperature" means a calculation of the average of the daily maximum temperatures from seven consecutive days made on a rolling basis.